Stripe Phone Screen Interview: What It Tests and How to Pass

 Mistakes That Get You Cut

 Writing pseudocode when they want real code.
 Stripe expects actual, runnable code.
-Pseudocode signals you don't trust yourself to get the implementation right, which is not a confidence-inspiring trait in someone who'd be shipping to payment APIs.
+Pseudocode signals you don't trust yourself to get the implementation right.

 Silently debugging.
-When your code doesn't produce the right output, show your process.
-Add targeted prints, state a hypothesis, narrow the scope.
-Engineers who stare silently at wrong output and try random fixes look like they're hoping the bug fixes itself.
+When your code misbehaves, show the process.
+Targeted prints, a stated hypothesis, a narrowed scope.
+Engineers who stare at wrong output and try random fixes look like they're hoping the bug fixes itself.
 Spoiler: it won't.

 Explaining what you'd do instead of doing it.
 "I would probably add error handling here" is not the same as adding it.
-Saying it without doing it is almost worse than not mentioning it.
-You've identified the problem and then decided not to fix it, which is a specific kind of bad.
+You've identified the problem and decided not to fix it.

 Skipping the test step.
-Declaring your solution complete without tracing through an example is a red flag.
-At Stripe, where code handles financial transactions, failing to verify is a trust signal in the wrong direction.
-This is one of the coding interview red flags hiring teams specifically document.
+Declaring your solution complete without tracing through an example is one of the coding interview red flags hiring teams document.
+At Stripe, where code handles financial transactions, failing to verify points the wrong direction on trust.

 If the technical screen goes well, you'll move to the full virtual onsite.
 That's typically five rounds: two more coding rounds, a system design round, a product sense or API design round, and a behavioral round.
-The phone screen is the narrowest filter in the process, designed to confirm you can write clean code and communicate while doing it.
+The phone screen exists to confirm one thing: you can write code someone would merge, and explain it while you do.

 Further Reading